NickCH-K/LOST/README.md

 How can you add these images?
 You can upload the images somewhere on the internet that allows image linking, and [include the image in your instructions](https://help.github.com/en/articles/editing-wiki-content).
 Or, ideally, if you know how to use GitHub, you can issue a Pull Request to upload the images to the LOST/Pictures/NameofPage folder, and link to the images there.

+Please be sure to add alt text to images for sight-impaired users.

 # FREQUENTLY ASKED QUESTIONS

 - **What techniques are important enough to be their own page?** This is a little subjective, but if you're writing about X, which is a minor option/variant of Y, then you can just include it on the Y page.
 If X is a *different technique* or a variant of Y that is used in different circumstances or produces meaningfully different output, then give X its own page.